By A.J. Drenth

 The 5w4 is the more subjective Five subtype.
 Like the Enneagram type 4, 5w4s are driven to understand their own personality, routinely exploring their identity and life’s purpose.
 They are also more idiosyncratic and individualistic in their investigative methods, in many ways operating more like artists than scientists.
 Their explorations are informed, and to some extent driven, by their need for personal meaning and authenticity.

 5w6s, by contrast, are more objective and systematic in their work, content to leave the self and its preferences out of their equations.
 Since INTJs use Extraverted Thinking (Te)—the most impersonal and objective of all the functions—they are more apt to identify with the approach and methods of the 5w6 than INTPs are.
 Sixes are known in part for their loyalty to certain conventions or authorities.
 For INTJs, this is evidenced in their devotion to the methods and findings of science.
-By contrast, the freewheeling INTP 5w4 is more likely to function as a critic of science or to play the role of devil’s advocate.
-As discussed in my book, The INTP Quest, INTPs will commonly use epistemological arguments to cast doubt on the scientist’s foundational assumptions.
+By contrast, the freewheeling INTP 5w4 is more likely to function as a critic of science or as devil’s advocate, invoking epistemological arguments to cast doubt on nearly any argument.
+Of course, there are always exceptions to these trends.
+Jean-Paul Sartre is a famous example of a 5w4 INTJ and Bill Gates a 5w6 INTP.

 As introverted intuitive types, the INFJ and INFP are also apt to identify with certain elements of the Enneagram 5.
 In concert with the Five, many INFJs and INFPs have original and unconventional minds.
 They use their introversion and intuition to look beyond or beneath appearances in order to uncover deeper truths or insights.
 The INF singer-songwriter Tori Amos aptly exemplifies the penetrating, taboo-challenging spirit of the Five.
 INFJ philosophers such as Schopenhauer and Nietzsche were also likely Fives.
 John Lennon (INFP), according to Riso, was a 5w4, although he may have been a 4w5.
 Regardless of whether these famous INFs were Fours or Fives, it is clear that INFJs and INFPs alike may display marked Five tendencies.